Written by: Kim Lockhart, Copyright.

 Bullet Seating Depth:

 Bullet seating depth has a great impact on rifle accuracy, which directly affects maximum cartridge overall length.
-The bullet seating depth for each individual rifle and bullet varies and should be set accorgingly.
+The bullet seating depth for each individual rifle free-bore area and bullet varies and should be set accorgingly.

 Step 1.
 Insert a bullet into the neck of a unprimed resized case.
 Do not fully seat the bullet but seat it deep enough that it is gripped fully by the cartridge neck.